yanivharpaz/acs-il-data-guard-oracle-user/README.md

 * Open port between the servers (default 1521)
 * Oracle RDBMS software installed on both primary and standby
 * Copy the password file from the primary to the secondary ($ORACLE_HOME/dbs)
-* Be familiar with the sys password on the primary
+* Put the sys password on this environment variable: SYS_PASSWORD (set it on oracle_rdbms_config_sample.conf or comment this line if you set it outside)

 ## Steps on the creation process